 “Your friends make known, O Lord, the glorious splendor of your kingdom.”

-While talking to a Catholic friend of mine, I mentioned my new interest in world evangelism and I mentioned my intention of blogging on the subject.
+While talking to a Catholic friend of mine, I mentioned my interest in world evangelism and I declared my intention of blogging on the subject.
 He suggested I look into some of the great evangelists of the past, those towering saints of the church who first took Christianity to a pagan world.

 He also suggested I look into the Catholic Church’s Vatican office responsible for the Propagation of the Faith.

 Saint Paul, of course, came to mind immediately.
 After a dramatic conversion, he received the gospel, and it so took hold of him that he was a completely changed person.
 He insisted that Jesus Christ himself had mysteriously transmitted the gospel to him!
 “No one taught it to me!”
 (Gal.
 1, vs. 12) Taking that exact story, and without consulting anyone, he thrust himself out into increasingly remote locations throughout the northern Mediterranean coastline, eventually landing in Rome, the pagan capital of the world, where he was put to death for his faith.
 He left in his wake an impressive number of strong vibrant Christian communities and a legacy of written letters that make up a quarter of the entire New Testament.

 St. Francis Xavier, a co-founder of the Jesuits, was another extraordinary evangelist, pushing out into the Far East with nothing but the shirt on his back and the gospel story in his head.
 He spent a great deal of time in India, where he assimilated himself into their culture and proceeded to convert tens of thousands of souls to Jesus.
 Pope Pius XI proclaimed him patron of all foreign missions in 1927.